 Cutting-edge multicore processors are highly programmable and support in-service upgrades, allowing operators to roll out new services and features without costly investment in new hardware.
 Multicore processors that scale to support both macro and small base stations enable operators and telecom equipment manufacturers to invest in common software and perform testing, validation and other tasks across the entire network, reducing support and upgrade costs.

-LSI multicore processors
+Avago multicore processors

-The LSI® Axxia® AXM5500 family of multicore communication processors, based on highly efficient ARM® processor cores, provides the scalability to address LTE base station requirements in heterogeneous networks.
+The Avago® Axxia® AXM5500 family of multicore communication processors, based on highly efficient ARM® processor cores, provides the scalability to address LTE base station requirements in heterogeneous networks.
 The family supports up to 16 ARM processors, integrates multiple hardware acceleration processors for traffic management, packet processing, and security functions, as well as Ethernet switching, significantly reducing power consumption and costs of LTE base station deployments.